Anne Perry-Uhlman FAM Director/Curator

 In 1969 the City of Fayette was presented the opportunity of establishing an Art Museum with an initial endowment of over 2,600 pieces from the personal collection and work of Fayette native Ms. Lois Wilson.
 Ms. Wilson was to die poor and obscure in Yonkers, NY, in 1980 at the age of 75 but her treasure of art created a living memorial that continues to enrich the citizens of her hometown.
 Her legacy lives on to inspire the arts and craft people of her native town.

 As the Art Museum has grown, its contribution to the cultural enrichment of the City of Fayette has also grown.
 Today, the Art Museum is the sponsor of the longest continually running art festival in the state of Alabama.
-Other endeavors of the Art Museum include a Children’s Summer Art Camp, presentations by the Fayette Arts Council and the annual Festival of Trees.
+Other endeavors of the Art Museum include presentations by the Fayette Arts Council and the annual Festival of Trees.

 The Art Museum has a rich variety of works by locally known artists as well as internationally recognized names.
 Artists include Fayette native Jimmy Lee Sudduth; Rev. Benjamin F. Perkins; Fred Webster of Berry; Sybil Gibson of Jasper; Jessi LaVon of central Alabama; Wanda Teel of north Alabama; Moses T and Doug Odom of south Alabama; Margarette Scruggs of Walker county, and Lois Wilson.
 Other folk and mainstream 20th-century American artists are also represented.

-The Fayette Art Museum and the City of Fayette were honored in 1999 when National Geographic flagged the museum as a regional attraction.
+The Fayette Art Museum and the City of Fayette were recognized as a regional attraction in 1999 when National Geographic highlighted the Museum in its Traveler magazine.

 203 Temple Avenue N.